cloud-demo-projects/demo-fullstack/README.md

 # Fullstack Application in AKS using Azure DevOps, IaC(Terraform & Bicep) & Helm Charts
 This sample shows how to create/manage/deploy an AKS clusters with:
-- React SPA frontend
+- Minimal React SPA frontend
-- Spring boot API
+- Minimal Springboot API
 - Helm charts for release management into AKS cluster
 - Terraform for IaC to build/change/destroy the k8 infrastructure
 - Bicep for deploying the prerequiste storage account